samareshmaiti/spring-boot-tasks/README.md

-This assignment is to use spring boot for making a track-service application using mongo database .
+This assignment is to use creating test cases depending three layers of the application as repository layer,service layer,control layer